Aleksander Čonda

 Aleksander Čonda (born 26 August 1990) is a Slovenian former motorcycle speedway rider.

 Career

 Čonda was a member of the Slovenian national team at 2009 Speedway World Cup.
 He medalled six times at the Slovenian Individual Speedway Championship.
-Although he won 3 silver medals and 3 bronze medals he never became champion of Slovenia, being denied the gold medal 3 times by Matej Žagar.
+Although he won three silver medals and three bronze medals, he never became champion of Slovenia, being denied the gold medal three times by Matej Žagar.

-During the 2009 Polish second division and 2011 Polish second division seasons, he rode for KSM Krosno in the 2 liga.
+During the 2009 Polish second division and 2011 Polish second division seasons, Čonda rode for KSM Krosno in the 2 liga.
 In between (2010) he rode for Hungarian side Miskolc in the 1 Liga.

-He announced his retirement from speedway in 2016.
+Čonda announced his retirement from speedway in 2016.